Erica Ash

-Erica Chantal Ash (born September 19, 1977) is an American actress, comedian, singer and model.
+Erica Chantal Ash (September 19, 1977 – July 28, 2024) was an American actress, comedian, singer, and model.
 She was a cast member on the sketch comedy programs MADtv and The Big Gay Sketch Show, and she later starred in the Starz sitcom Survivor's Remorse.

 Early life

-Ash was born in Florida to Donald and Diann Ash.
-Her parents were both in the military, leading the family to relocate often, moving to Germany and other parts of the world.
+Ash was born in Florida on September 19, 1977, to Donald and Diann Ash.
+Her parents were both in the U.S. military, leading the family to relocate often, moving to Germany and other parts of the world.
 She attended a performing-arts school in Atlanta, Georgia, during her youth.
 Ash planned on becoming a doctor, graduating from Emory University, in Atlanta with a degree in pre-medicine, and prepared to attend medical school.
 However, after a trip to Japan, where she became a backup singer and a runway model, Ash decided to pursue a career in entertainment.

 Career

 The Big Gay Sketch Show

 In February 2006, Ash landed multiple job opportunities in Broadway shows like The Lion King and a two-week job in Germany.
 After returning from Germany, she successfully auditioned for the cable television comedy show The Big Gay Sketch Show.
-Ash was a cast member for only two seasons.
+Ash was a cast member for two seasons.
 While she was a cast member, Ash had to split her time between the first season of the sketch show and The Lion King.
-Some of her characters included LaTanya, an uncouth, loudmouthed fitness instructor who teaches classes with a "Chicago-style" twist (i.e. Chicago-style yoga, Chicago-style pilates).
+Some of her characters included LaTanya, an uncouth, loudmouthed fitness instructor who teaches classes with a "Chicago-style" twist (i.e. Chicago-style yoga, Chicago-style Pilates).

 MadTV

-Ash joined the cast of MADtv in 2008 as a feature performer for the 14th season, along with Matt Braunger, Eric Price, and Lauren Pritchard.
+Ash joined the cast of MADtv in 2008 as a featured performer for the 14th season, along with Matt Braunger, Eric Price, and Lauren Pritchard.
 She became the fifth African-American female cast member in the show's history (Debra Wilson, Daniele Gaither, Nicole Randall Johnson, and Daheli Hall were the first four).
 Of the five female African-American cast members, Ash and Hall are the only two who were never promoted to a repertory player.
 Ash remained a featured member of the MADtv cast during the show's 14th and final season on FOX.